ACNE TREATMENT SEATTLE & KIRKLAND

-Acne usually begins during puberty when hormone levels rise.
+Acne typically begins during puberty when hormone levels rise.
 The hormones stimulate the oil glands to make sebum.
 This sebum is excreted through a hair follicle and out a pore onto the skin.
-Oil and shedding skin cells stick together to plug the pore and form a comedo.
+Oil and shedding skin cells stick together and begin to plug the pore and form a comedo.
 Bacteria grows in the oil and dead skin cells and makes chemicals that cause inflammation.
 The comedo can rupture under the skin and cause redness, swelling and pus.
 Sometimes the blocked pores will be white and sometimes they will be black.
 The black discoloration is oil that has oxidized when air touches it.
 It is not dirt.

 WHEN SHOULD YOU TREAT ACNE?